yuuniper/Forensic_cSNPs/README.md

 # Forensic_cSNPs
-This is a pipeline to identify forensically-relevant cSNPs from RNA-seq data.
+This is a bioinformatics pipeline to identify forensically-relevant cSNPs from RNA-seq data.
+To read more about this pipeline's methodology, please click here for thesis link: (Will be updated. by 5/10/24 once published by UCF STARS.

 ## Install all the required packages, softwares, and tools: